akvo/akvo-rsr/ci/training-envs/README.md

 ## Usage

-**Make sure that you are using the latest version of these scripts.** Should always run from the HEAD of `develop` branch.
+**Make sure that you are using the latest version of these scripts.** Should always run from the HEAD of `master` branch.

 From the directory containing this README.md file run: